A1 Skyraider, a Warbird aircraft models and model kits.

 Isreal Air Force Model Airplanes

-The Auction for this transcript will be held on January 14, 2010
+The Auction for this transcript was held on January 14, 2010

 Jeff,